Davidson, NC 28035

 A presidential debate; a conversation between friends; an episode of CSI; an American negotiating Paris, or Madrid, or Dubai—all represent examples of the process of communication in which people create messages through which they seek to share meaning.

-As a communication studies student at Davidson, you'll explore the basic concepts of communication in a variety of contexts, whether individuals talking one on one or organizations creating messages for millions.
-From the classical wisdom of the ancient Greeks to the cutting-edge insights of contemporary scholars, you'll examine the elements of the communication process, the options in assessing them, the significance of selections among those alternatives, and the ample opportunities for misunderstanding and disagreement.
+As a Communication Studies student at Davidson, you'll explore the basic concepts of communication in a variety of contexts, whether individuals talking one on one or organizations creating messages for millions.
+From the classical wisdom of the ancient Greeks to the cutting-edge insights of contemporary scholars, you'll examine the elements of the communication process, the options in assessing them, the significance of selections among those alternatives, and the ample opportunities for misunderstanding and disagreement as well as rapport and accord.

 Building on these classical traditions are explorations of how people create meaning symbolically in a range of contexts, from how communication creates stages in the development of relationships to how humans construct understandings through the creation of narratives to how the historical development of new media has shaped ways of understanding the world.